realmistic/long-term-news-llm-rag/README.md

 ## Data

 ### Input Data
-RSS feed with news (mostly weekly, some weeks are missing)—around 46 weeks or 1 year of data:
+RSS feed with news (mostly weekly, some weeks are missing)—around 55 weeks or 1 year of data (as of Jan-2025):

 - RSS Feed URL: [https://pythoninvest.com/rss-feed-612566707351.xml](https://pythoninvest.com/rss-feed-612566707351.xml)
 - This represents the weekly financial news feed section of the website: [https://pythoninvest.com/#weekly-fin-news-feed](https://pythoninvest.com/#weekly-fin-news-feed)